Hell of the Living Dead: Plot

 At a top-secret chemical research facility called Hope Center #1, a rat causes a chemical leak and dies.
 As two workers investigate, the rat suddenly comes back to life and kills one of the men, who likewise revives and attacks his co-workers.
 Subsequently, the entire staff of the plant turns into flesh-eating zombies.

 A four-man team of Interpol commandos, consisting of Lt.
 Mike London, Osborne, Zantoro, and Vincent, are deployed to eliminate a group of eco-terrorists who have taken hostages at the US Embassy in Barcelona, Spain.
 The terrorists demand the closing of all the Hope Centers, which both the government and the military deny exist.
 Under orders of the local authorities, the press does not publicize the terrorists' demands or mention the disaster at Hope Center.
 After another team pumps tear gas into the building, Lt.
 London and his three commandos burst in, killing the terrorists.

 Once the mission is completed, the team loses contact with Hope Center #1.
 Thinking that terrorists have infiltrated the complex, the team flies to Papua New Guinea.
-There, they meet journalist Lia Rousseau and her cameraman Max, who are investigating a series of mysterious, violent attacks on the locals.
-While stopping at a native village, they encounter several zombies.
+Journalist Lia Rousseau and her cameraman Max, who are investigating a series of mysterious, violent attacks on the locals get their car broken down at some abandoned buildings.
+Their friends Josie, Josie's husband, and their little son are killed by zombies, just as the team arrives.
+Lia and Max go with the team, and while stopping at a native village, they witness a group of zombies that suddenly show up to eat the rest of the villagers.

 The commandos and the journalists travel through the New Guinea jungle in the commando's jeep, trying to survive while evading the zombies.
 The group takes refuge at an abandoned plantation, only to come under attack from the zombie residents.
-The walking dead kill and eat Osborne, forcing the survivors to flee.
+For some reason Osborne decides to put his weapons down and play with things in a room, where he is eaten by zombies, forcing the other survivors to flee.